This article has been updated for 2019, check out 18 proven restaurant marketing strategies you can use to attract more customers.

 Most likely they will do a quick google search for “Italian Restaurant Bangkok”.
 If you’ve filled out your Google My Business page correctly, and you’ve classified your restaurant as Italian cuisine, Google will almost certainly list your restaurant among the results.

-Local SEO is an in depth topic, but just this one simple optimization will put you ahead of the majority of restaurants that either haven’t yet set up their profile, or have done so incorrectly.
+Local SEO is an in-depth topic, but just this one simple optimization will put you ahead of the majority of restaurants that either hasn’t yet set up their profile or have done so incorrectly.
 When combined with search marketing, and advertising, Google can be a significant source for new customer acquisition.
 If your information is not up to date, you are missing out on thousands of potential customer searches per month.

 Set up and optimize your profile here.